-Officially, there are two ways to get into BIOS on Windows 11.
+Officially, there are two ways to get into BIOS on Windows 11 Version 22H2.
 You can either boot into BIOS by pressing a relevant key at startup.
 Or, you can open BIOS through Windows RE (Recovery Enviourement).
 There are multiple ways to access Windows RE.
 And, you can find all ways to access Windows RE in my “Boot Windows 11 in Safe Mode” article.
-Well, without a further delay, let’s get to know all ways to enter bios on windows 11.
+Well, without further delay, let’s get to know all ways to enter bios on Windows 11.

-How to get into BIOS settings on Windows 11.
+Get into BIOS settings on Windows 11 22H2.

 Enter BIOS at Windows 11 Startup.